uwetom/media-production-worksheets/week_14-VR-introduction/README.md

 ## 7. Challenge - Create a simple scene

-Our scene is currently very blank.
+We deliberately built a blank scene to test our build process for we add further complexity.

+But now that we know it works we can add some more assets

-- Create a simple scene using found assets, or you can use this pack downloaded from [kenney.nl](https://kenney.nl/assets/nature-kit)
+- Create a simple scene using found assets,

+> [!NOTE]
+> You can use this pack downloaded from [kenney.nl](https://kenney.nl/assets/nature-kit)
-Unzip and drag the whole folder into your assets panel.
+> Unzip and drag the whole folder into your assets panel.
 You should use the fbx models but you will need to rescale them.

 ### Size and scale